Pittosporum sucker is a sap sucking insect that can cause discolouration of pittosporum foliage.

 Adult pittosporum sucker are winged pale green insects, about 4mm in length, older individuals are a darker green.
 The nymphs are flattened and pale, almost white, and less mobile than the adults.

 Damage by pittosporum sucker is unlikely to cause a serious lack of vigour in the plants although it can affect appearance.
-Therefore it can be tolerated.
+Therefore it should be tolerated and most plant suckers can be a part the biodiversity a heathy garden supports.

-- Often suckers do not affect the growth or vigour of plants and so can be tolerated
+- Often suckers do not affect the growth or vigour of plants and so should be tolerated

-- Encourage predators and other natural enemies of suckers, in the garden, such as birds, ladybirds, wasps and ground beetles.
+- Encourage predators and other natural enemies of suckers, in the garden, such as birds, ladybirds, wasps and ground beetles will help keep damage to a minimum.

 - If necessary distorted leaves can be removed from the plant however, this may cause more damage than the insect